by Naseem Jamnia | Jun 8, 2020 | Lists, Mobile Games

 (more…)

 Sidequest’s former managing editor Naseem Jamnia used to do sciencey things, but they now slam their keyboard and call it art.
-By night, they play a lot of video games.
-And regardless of the time, they spend way too much of it on Twitter, @jamsternazzy.
-Also, their debut novella, THE BRUISING OF QILWA, comes out in August 2022!
+Their debut novella, THE BRUISING OF QILWA, introduced their queernorm, Persian-inspired secondary world; their middle grade horror debut SLEEPAWAY comes out in 2025.

 by Zora Gilbert | May 11, 2020 | Lists, Tabletop Games